-Discovery of injured or dead marine mammals-In the event that personnel involved in survey activities covered by the authorization discover an injured or dead marine mammal, the L-DEO shall report the incident to the Office of Protected Resources (OPR), NMFS and to the NMFS South East Regional Stranding Coordinator as soon as feasible.
+Discovery of injured or dead marine mammals-In the event that personnel involved in the survey activities discover an injured or dead marine mammal, the L-DEO shall report the incident to the OPR, NMFS, and to the NMFS Southeast Regional Stranding Coordinator as soon as feasible.
 The report must include the following information:

-- Time, date, and location (latitude/ longitude) of the first discovery (and updated location information if known and applicable); - Species identification (if known) or description of the animal(s) involved; - Condition of the animal(s) (including carcass condition if the animal is dead);

-- Observed behaviors of the animal(s), if alive: - If available, photographs or video footage of the animal(s); and - General circumstances under which the animal was discovered.
+- Time, date, and location (latitude/longitude) of the first discovery (and updated location information if known and applicable); - Species identification (if known) or description of the animal(s) involved; - Condition of the animal(s) (including carcass condition if the animal is dead); - Observed behaviors of the animal(s), if alive; - If available, photographs or video footage of the animal(s); and - General circumstances under which the animal was discovered.

-Vessel strike-In the event of a ship strike of a marine mammal by any vessel involved in the activities covered by the authorization, L-DEO shall report the incident to OPR, NMFS and to the NMFS South East Regional Stranding Coordinator as soon as feasible.
+Vessel strike-In the event of a strike of a marine mammal by any vessel involved in the activities covered by the authorization, L-DEO shall report the incident to OPR, NMFS, and to the NMFS Southeast Regional Stranding Coordinator as soon as feasible.
 The report must include the following information:

-- Time, date, and location (latitude/ longitude) of the incident; - Vessel's speed during and leading up to the incident; - Vessel's course/heading and what operations were being conducted (if applicable); - Status of all sound sources in use; - Description of avoidance measures/ requirements that were in place at the time of the strike and what additional measure were taken, if any, to avoid strike: - Environmental conditions (e.g., wind speed and direction, Beaufort sea state, cloud cover, visibility) immediately preceding the strike; - Species identification (if known) or description of the animal(s) involved; - Estimated size and length of the animal that was struck; - Description of the behavior of the animal immediately preceding and following the strike; - If available, description of the presence and behavior of any other marine mammals present immediately preceding the strike; - Estimated fate of the animal (e.g., dead, injured but alive, injured and moving, blood or tissue observed in the water, status unknown, disappeared); and - To the extent practicable, photographs or video footage of the animal(s).
+- Time, date, and location (latitude/longitude) of the incident; - Vessel's speed during and leading up to the incident; - Vessel's course/heading and what operations were being conducted (if applicable); - Status of all sound sources in use; - Description of avoidance measures/ requirements that were in place at the time of the strike and what additional measure were taken, if any, to avoid strike:

+- Environmental conditions (e.g., wind speed and direction, BSS, cloud cover, visibility) immediately preceding the strike: - Species identification (if known) or description of the animal(s) involved; - Estimated size and length of the animal that was struck; - Description of the behavior of the marine mammal immediately preceding and following the strike; - If available, description of the presence and behavior of any other marine mammals present immediately preceding the strike; - Estimated fate of the animal (e.g., dead, injured but alive, injured and moving, blood or tissue observed in the water, status unknown, disappeared); and - To the extent practicable, photographs or video footage of the animal(s).